Recent Articles

 CMMC levels and requirements

-The DoD recognizes that their contracts have different risk profiles, so each RFP will list a CMMC level requirement from 1-3.
-Having proof of compliance at that level would be a requirement to even submit a bid.
+The DoD recognizes that their contracts have different risk profiles, so each RFP will list a CMMC level requirement ranging from Level 1 (self-assessment) to Level 3 (DIBCAC assessment).
+Having proof of compliance at that level would be a requirement to win a contract or be accepted as a subcontractor.

 The lower level (1) applies to DoD contractors who don’t deal with Controlled Unclassified Information (CUI).
 I expect most resellers will fit into this category.
 Other than purchase orders and possibly human resources information, they don’t hold government information on their corporate networks.
 The security requirements for these levels are much less stringent.